AkhilSemwal/AkhilSemwal/README.md

 ## Hi there 👋
-I’m Akhil S, an AI-ML engineering student based in India.
+I’m Akhil Semwal, an AI-ML engineering student based in India.

-I design and code whatever I can imagine.
+🌱I an still learning anc coding.

-If an idea pops into my head, chances are I’ll create and ship it.
+📫If an idea pops into my head, chances are I’ll try create and ship it.

-I have a growing set of repos covering my learning journey.
+🤔I have a growing set of repos covering my learning journey.

-**Fun facts:**
+**⚡Fun facts:**

 My favorite movie is Harry Potter.

-I love playing football, watching movies. and listening to music.
+I love playing football, watching movies.

+and listening to music.
 <!--
 **AkhilSemwal/AkhilSemwal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.